3shool/String-Algorithms/README.md

 # String-Algorithms
-A collection of string processing algorithms.
+A collection of string processing algorithms in C++.